jaragont/orchestration-workshop/_posts/2024-01-06-asyncio-intro.md

 ```

 We'll start at the first file `01-sync_tests.py`.
-Open up the file and take a look at the two synchronous python methods.
+Open up the file and take a look at the two synchronous python methods in the file.
 There is a `worker()` method, that simulates doing IO-bound work by calling `time.sleep()`.
 The `main()` method calls a `worker()` instance for each of the jobs that need to be done.
 Go ahead and run this file: